Towards Distributed Logic Programming based on Computability Logic: Conclusion

 \section{Conclusion}

-In this paper, we proposed an agent programming model based on $\propel$.
-Unlike other formalisms such as LogicWeb\cite{Loke} and distributed logic programming\cite{LCF}, this model does not require any centralized control.
+In this paper, we proposed a multi-agent programming model based on $\propel$.
+Unlike other formalisms such as LogicWeb\cite{Loke} and distributed logic programming\cite{LCF}, this model supports evolving knowledgebase which is essential for future computing model.
 Our next goal is to replace $\propel$ with much more expressive $\propeltw$\cite{Japtow}.